scyps2/Credit-Risk-Analysis/README.md

 Markov Chain model, see first commit of Markov Folder.
 brier score = 0.12729008977196365
 brier score when transition matrix is Identity matrix = 0.23454545454545456
 _** Identity matrix: state transition doesn't happen.
 The next state copies current state for 100% probability._

+If calculate in seperate groups of 'grade' :
+brier score of grade 0 = 0.1961217058296821
+brier score of grade 1 = 0.11666801694743444

 ## Week 1 (Oct.
 14)
 ### Tasks